thezeroalpha/lectures.alex.balgavy.eu/content/hci-notes/_index.md

 +++

 # Human Computer Interaction
+I used Anki to study for the exam, [here's my notecards deck](Human-Computer-Interaction.apkg).

 HCI is concerned with design, evaluation, implementation of interactive computer systems

 how people use software & computing devices. usability engineering: